Parishes of Barbados

 Barbados has recently assigned a set of postal codes in the format BBxxyyy, where the x's and y's represent digits.
 The xx part looks as if it's closely related to the parish, although not completely coincident with it.
 The table above gives the xx part for the central post office(s) in each parish.

-The "L" column above shows license plate codes as listed by "Where's That Vehicle Come From? ".
+The "L" column above shows license plate codes as listed in source [2].
 These codes were used as ISO 3166-2 codes in the draft standard of 1997, except that X was replaced by C for Christ Church; but they were never part of the published standard.

 Change history: